MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/services/foreground-services.md

 }
 ```

-The previous notification will display a status bar notification that that is similar to the following:
+The previous notification will display a status bar notification that is similar to the following:

 ![Image showing the notification in the status bar](foreground-services-images/foreground-services-01.png "Image showing the notification in the status bar")